MicrosoftDocs/power-platform/power-platform/admin/supported-email-service-configurations-server-side-synchronization.md

 - [!INCLUDE[pn_ms_Exchange_Server_2003_short](../includes/pn-ms-exchange-server-2003-short.md)] and [!INCLUDE[pn_ms_Exchange_Server_2007_short](../includes/pn-ms-exchange-server-2007-short.md)]

-- Server-side synchronization in Customer Engagement apps, or in a [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps (on premises) deployment that is configured for FIPS 140-2 compliancy, requires a [!INCLUDE[pn_POP3_short](../includes/pn-pop3-short.md)]/SMTP email server that is also FIPS 140-2 compliant.
+- Server-side synchronization in Dynamics 365 apps, or in a [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps (on premises) deployment that is configured for FIPS 140-2 compliancy, requires a [!INCLUDE[pn_POP3_short](../includes/pn-pop3-short.md)]/SMTP email server that is also FIPS 140-2 compliant.
 Some email servers are not FIPS 140-2 compliant, such as MSN, Outlook.com, or Windows Live Mail.

 - Multi-factor authentication isn’t supported for Dynamics 365 apps to Exchange Server (on-premises), and Customer Engagement (on-premises) to Exchange Online.